jhradilek/vim-mallard/README.markdown

     :BundleInstall

+### Installing Syntax Files Using Pathogen

+[Pathogen](https://github.com/tpope/vim-pathogen) looks for Vim files in the **~/.vim/bundle/** directory.
+To make sure that this directory exists, type the following at a shell prompt:

+    install -d ~/.vim/bundle/

+To install the included syntax files, change to the **~/.vim/bundle/** directory and clone this repository there.

 ### Installing Syntax Files Manually

 Syntax files are locally stored in the **~/.vim/syntax/** directory.
 To make sure that this directory exists, type the following at a shell prompt: